golang/vscode-go/docs/debugging.md

 ### **Optional**: Debug the debugger

 This is not a required step, but if you want to continue digging deeper, you can, in fact, debug the debugger.
 The code for the debugger can be found in the [debug adapter module](../src/debugAdapter).
-See our [Contribution Guide](contributing.md) to learn how to [run](contributing.md#run) and [sideload](contributing.md#sideload) the Go extension.
+See our [contribution guide](contributing.md) to learn how to [run](contributing.md#run) and [sideload](contributing.md#sideload) the Go extension.

 ### Ask for help